-This Management's Discussion and Analysis (MD&A) reviews the activities of Conquest Resources Limited ("Conquest" or the "Company") and compares the financial results for the year ended December 31, 2020 with those of the year ended December 31, 2019.
+This Management's Discussion and Analysis (MD&A) reviews the activities of Conquest Resources Limited ("Conquest" or the "Company") and compares the financial results for the three-month period ended March 31, 2021.

-For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2020, a copy of which is filed on the SEDAR website.
+For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the condensed interim consolidated financial statements and accompanying notes for the three-month period ended March 31, 2021 and the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2020, copies of which are filed on the SEDAR website.